A Quick Case for Budget Transparency

 There are two other reasons client reticence about going first is detrimental:

-- It creates an at least somewhat adversarial relationship from the get-go
+- It creates an at least somewhat adversarial relationship from the get-go.
+And that makes everyone a little cranky and suspicious.

 If you're on the buy side, I encourage you to give serious thought to being transparent about the budget you have available and what you expect for that amount.
 You're actually less likely to "get screwed" when you do.
 And agencies and freelancers are better able to give you great service and product because they know the criteria.